 Several layers may be addressed simultaneously.
 There are overlaps and grey areas and jumps back and forth.
 Almost never is there a definitive conclusion to one layer followed by the beginning of the next.

 With any digital product design endeavor, the objective, the challenge, is simplicity.
 The software should be easy to use, seemingly anticipating user needs.
 Of course, that kind of simplicity is very difficult.
 It requires a commitment to an integrated design-led process based on user empathy and understanding the problem.

-That’s why we developed our Design Blueprint process: To gather information, get close to the business and the user, and to build great products that solve user problems and accomplish our clients’ goals.
+That’s why we developed our approach to product design and development: To gather information, get close to the business and the user, and to build great products that solve user problems and accomplish our clients’ goals.

 Healthcare providers are seeking partnerships with tech companies to help supercharge their innovation efforts.
 The result is unprecedented innovation in mobile health technology.
 Learn how mobile health apps are transforming healthcare.

 Converting data into meaningful information requires a system of tools and technology that can overwhelm even the most experienced data scientists.